Is There A Required Period Of Separation Prior To Divorce In California?

 How Long Does It Generally Take To Obtain A Divorce In California?

 Typically, it takes a minimum of eight months to a year to obtain a divorce.
-I have had cases where we completed all the paperwork and filed with the court was less than two months, and had the Judgment back in another month.
-However, the marital status cannot be terminated until six months and a day have passed after the service of the petition on the respondent in California.
+I have had cases, where we completed all the paperwork and filed with the court, was less than two months, and had the Judgment back in another month.
+However, the marital status cannot be terminated until six months and a day has passed after the service of the petition on the respondent in California.
 The longest divorce case that I handled lasted about seven years.

-For more information on Separation Prior To Divorce In California, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (916) 915-8866 today.
+For more information on Separation Prior To Divorce In California, a consultation is your next best step.
+Get the information and legal answers you are seeking by calling (916) 685-7878 today.